January 2025 SLP Summit Registration Is Open!

 Filling the Void: Realizing Your Worth to Open the Practice of Your Dreams

 Have you ever felt the desire to open a private practice that you know will immediately fill a void and increase access to therapy for underserved populations in your community?
 Realizing your worth as a clinician is the first step.
 This course will discuss Dr. Jaramillo entrepreneurial journey and how she successfully transitioned from employee to business owner by understanding her niche, marketing her services, hiring an incredible team, and overcoming challenges to build a thriving business.
-Available on demand at noon ET on 12/6/24.

 Ana-Maria Jaramillo